Rob Dodson - Home

 Check running processeshtop

-Update everythingsudo apt update && sudo apt upgrade -y && claude update && npm update -g happy-coder
+Update everythingsudo apt update && sudo apt upgrade -y && claude update && sudo npm update -g obsidian-headless && npm update -g happy-coder

 When to Upgrade to a Raspberry Pi